alsalsals/project_selene/README.md

-Website automation project using selene + pytest
+Website automation project using pytest + selene + allure

 for working with project use terminal:
 1. for install requirements: pip install -r requirements.txt